 Lab-testing to diagnose deficiencies in essential vitamins, minerals, genetic markers, and to show the presence of poisonous neurotoxins, including drug residues, heavy metals, industrial or household chemicals, pesticides, food additives, and so on.

 Toxins prevent the absorption of nutrients.
 Removing them allows us to flood the body with the precise nutrition and diet that will aid the body and speed up the re-set of healthy endorphin and neurochemistry function.
-These are areas that drugs attack and destroy, and is a profoundly vital step in recovery after addiction.
+These are areas that drugs attack and destroy, and are profoundly vital steps in recovery after addiction.

 Physical therapies provide pain relief, relaxation, and can also contribute to the rebuilding of healthy neurotransmitters after addiction damage.
-We offer a wealth of these comforting adjunctive therapies, including therapeutic massage, bentonite clay packs, ionic foot baths, cranial sacral work, music therapy, art therapy, acupuncture, mild exercise classes, profoundly soothing mineral baths, and many more.
+We offer a wealth of these comforting adjunctive therapies, including therapeutic massage, bentonite clay packs, ionic foot baths, cranial-sacral work, music therapy, art therapy, acupuncture, mild exercise classes, deeply soothing mineral baths, Qi Gong, Equine therapy, and many more.

 Education classes on how the healthy brain works and how drugs influence and damage the brain, how to effectively rebuild and maintain healthy neurochemistry forever, “Empowering Yourself” class, “Reclaiming the Best of You”, and many more designed specifically for the ATMC client base.